Andres9890/iagitbetter/README.md

 ## Features

-- Works with ALL git providers (GitHub, GitLab, BitBucket, Codeberg, Gitea, and more)
+- Works with ALL git providers (GitHub, GitLab, BitBucket, Codeberg, Gitea, Gitee, Gogs, SourceForge, and more)
 - Archive all repositories from a user or organization with options
-- Self-hosted git instance support (GitLab, Gitea, Forgejo, etc)
+- Self-hosted git instance support (GitLab, Gitea, Forgejo, Gogs, Gerrit, etc)
 - Downloads and uploads the entire repository file structure
 - Preserves provider directories like `.github/`, `.gitlab/`, `.gitea/` folders
 - Download repository releases with assets from supported providers